MarcoPolo/marcopolo.github.io/content/code/2021-05-10-declarative-dev-environments.md

 rebuild your dev setup inside the container, which does nothing more than add dead weight to the container since it's an addition solely for you and not really part of the project.
-Of course there are some workarounds to this issue, for example VS Code supports opening a project inside a container.
-[ZMK](https://github.com/zmkfirmware/zmk) does this and it has worked great for me.
+Of course there are some workarounds to this issue, you can bind mount a folder and VS Code supports opening a project inside a container.
+[ZMK](https://github.com/zmkfirmware/zmk) does this and it has worked great.

 If you are on MacOS, developing inside a container is actually slower.
 Docker on Mac relies on running a linux VM in the background and running containers in